Terms & Conditions

 We do not treat any person or group of persons applying for accommodation less favourably because of their race, colour, ethnic or national origin, gender, disability, appearance, age, marital status, sexual orientation or social status.

 A Guarantor is someone who will guarantee that your rent is always paid and they must be happy to sign accept the terms as set out in the CODE online Guarantors Portal to which your Guarantor will be emailed a link containing the log in and password and subsequently a separate contract agreeing to this.
 They must be a UK Homeowner/s, not someone who is in rented accommodation or who does not own their own property.
+If a property has more than one owner, all owners of the property must agree to act as guarantor.
+All are required to provide the relevant identification and sign the guarantee document issued.
 If you supply a Guarantor who is not a UK Home owner you will be required to either supply a further valid Guarantor or revert to an alternative contract for your room that is not based on quarterly payments.

 If you do not have anyone that can be a Guarantor there is an alternative solution for you we simply structure your rent instalments so that the first instalment is the equivalent to ¾ of your total rent, and the final instalment of your rent is the outstanding ¼.